United States Senate Homeland Security Permanent Subcommittee on Investigations: Tenures of Collins, Levin, and Coleman

 In January 1997 Republican Senator Susan Collins of Maine became the first woman to chair the Permanent Subcommittee on Investigations.
 Her Chairmanship was also notable in that she held the Senate seat of former Maine Senator Margaret Chase Smith, an opponent of Senator McCarthy.
 Senator John Glenn of Ohio became Ranking Member.
 Upon Senator Glenn's retirement from the Senate, Senator Carl Levin became Ranking Member in 1999.
 In June 2001, when the Democrats resumed control of the Senate, Senator Levin assumed the chairmanship of the Subcommittee until January 2003 when Senator Norm Coleman assumed the Chairmanship.
 When the Democrats took control of the Senate in January 2007, the chairmanship reverted to Senator Levin.

 Oil-for-Food Program Hearings

 In December 2004, Coleman called for Secretary-General of the United Nations Kofi Annan to resign because of the "UN's utter failure to detect or stop Saddam's abuses" in the Oil-for-Food Programme and because of fraud allegations against Kojo Annan, his son, relating to the same program.
 In May 2005 the subcommittee held Oil-for-Food Program Hearings to investigate abuses of the Oil-for-Food program, including oil smuggling, illegal kickbacks and use of surcharges, and Saddam Hussein's use of oil vouchers for the purpose of buying influence abroad.
 These hearings covered certain corporations, including Bayoil Inc., and Russian politician Vladimir Zhirinovsky.
 The hearings received significant media attention for the combative appearance of British politician George Galloway of the Respect Party, in which he forcefully rejected the allegations.

+Homeland Security

+In 2003, after the Homeland Security Act of 2002 established the Department of Homeland Security (DHS), the Committee took over the primary oversight of designing policies, operations, and function of the DHS.
+In this aspect of its role, the Committee has introduced and passed a number of bills to improve the DHS and ensure the country's safety, including the Homeland Security Act.
+The Committee was also tasked with the implementation of the 9/11 Commission recommendations, the investigations after Hurricane Katrina, and the National Intelligence Reform Act, which revised the intelligence system and created the Office of the Director of National Intelligence in 2004.